Colin Kaepernick Trademark Has Been Filed For His Face And His Hair

 The notion of Kaepernick potentially capitalizing off of his image may strike some as off-putting considering he is a social justice activist who just came off of doing a commercial and striking a deal with Nike.
 But it is not the first time he has filed for a trademark of his image.
 Well before he sacrificed his career to speak out against racial injustice, there were reports by ESPN and other sporting outlets, that the San Francisco 49ers QB had submitted paperwork to trademark the muscle-flexing ‘Kaepernicking’ pose that became popular during his first couple of years in the NFL.

 In many cases, individuals with a visible presence in the world obtain trademarks as a mean of protecting their name or likeness from being exploited by others.
 Should anybody attempt to use an image similar to the one he is registering, in an attempt to defame him, Kaepernick would be able to sue them.
-What’s more, the outspoken Milwaukee native could likely use the income that can possibly come of it, seeing how he may continue to face difficulty finding sufficient work in the world and is only 30-year-old.
+What’s more, the outspoken Milwaukee native could likely use the income that can possibly come of it, seeing how he may continue to face difficulty finding sufficient work in the world and is only 30-years-old.

 Most signs point to Kaepernick likely using a portion of whatever he makes off of the image to fund organizations training the youth on police-civilian interactions and carrying out other grassroots initiatives in marginalized communities of color.
 Such was the case when he began selling a custom-made jersey bearing the “#IMWITHKAP” phrase that he trademarked over the summer.
 The jerseys, priced at $99.99 for youth sizes and $175.99 for adults, sold out in one day, according to USA Today.
 But those who supported would agree that no price tag could be put on the impact that could be made by proceeds generated from the sales.